Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Extended Scalability Analysis and Parameter Efficiency

 To further investigate the scalability of our approach and validate that GenLoRA can effectively leverage a larger parameter budget, we conducted an extended experiment scaling the rank to $r=64$.
 As shown in Table~\ref{tab:high_rank_comparison}, we present the performance trajectory across ranks $r=8$, $32$, and $64$, with the group size consistently set to $g=16$.

 Remarkably, even at the high-rank configuration of $r=64$, GenLoRA requires only 3.74M parameters, which is still approximately 20\% fewer than the standard LoRA at $r=8$ (4.72M).
 In terms of performance, GenLoRA exhibits a consistent upward trajectory as the rank increases.
-Although the modest accuracy improvement from 71.05\% to 71.12\% observed when shifting from rank 32 to 64 suggests diminishing returns, the performance remains robust and superior to the LoRA baseline.
 This confirms that GenLoRA successfully decouples parameter cost from rank, allowing for scalable improvements in model capacity without the prohibitive memory overhead typically associated with high-rank adaptation.